pulumi/pulumi-tool-cdk-importer/README.md

 pulumi plugin run cdk-importer -- -stack my-stack --import-file ./import.json
 ```

+When `-import-file` is supplied, the tool spins up a throwaway local backend, runs against that stack without mutating your real state, and exports the results into an enriched import file.
+The output includes:

+- `nameTable` entries for every Pulumi resource, which lets `pulumi import --file` wire parents and providers correctly.
+- Full AWS resource metadata (type, logical name, provider reference, component bit, provider version).
+- Any property subsets captured during provider interception (useful for codegen hints).

 The resulting `import.json` contains every CloudFormation resource Pulumi can map, with IDs populated wherever possible.
 Some resources with composite identifiers may show `<PLACEHOLDER>` IDs; fill those in manually before running `pulumi import --file import.json`.
 The importer also skips CDK metadata, nested stacks, and `Custom::*` resources, logging a summary so you can decide whether to handle them separately.

+#### Capture-mode options

+- `-skip-create`: Suppresses the creation of the special CDK asset helper resources (buckets, ECR repos, IAM policy glue).
+This is automatically turned on for capture mode, but you can also enable it manually when experimenting.
+- `-keep-import-state`: Keeps the temporary local backend directory so you can inspect the `Pulumi.dev.yaml`, exported stack files, or reuse them across multiple runs.
+- `-local-stack-file`: Provides an explicit backend file path to reuse instead of letting the tool create a new temp directory.
+Combine this with `-keep-import-state` for deterministic CI runs.

 ### Unsupported Resources